-In a prior blog post, I introduced Arranging Addends, a puzzle of mine that mixes arithmetic with logical thinking.
-Let’s revisit these puzzles and introduce some new variations.
+In a prior blog post, I introduced my new puzzle, Arranging Addends, that mixes arithmetic with logical thinking to create an engaging playground for mathematical discovery.
+Let’s revisit this puzzle and introduce some new variations.

 Students quickly discover that the puzzle isn’t as straightforward as it looks.
 The numbers 4 and 8 are needed to make a sum of 12, but they are also needed to make a sum of 29 (1 + 4 + 8 + 16).
 How can the 4 and 8 be in both circles at once?
-The key insight—one that students discover on their own— is to realize that circles can overlap each other so that a number can reside in more than one circle.
+The key insight—one that students discover on their own— is to overlap circles so that a number can reside in more than one circle.